horohoro-Git/PenguinRestaurant/README.md

 07/13 Added controller to allow doors to be moved to different walls, and updated guest interactions to work correctly after door relocation
-07/14 Improved zoom in/out controls for mobile and changed shop access from swipe to click 07/15 Fixed camera clipping into walls and added English localization script
+07/14 Improved zoom in/out controls for mobile and changed shop access from swipe to click 07/15 Fixed camera clipping into walls and added English localization script 07/16 Added language change functionality to the UI, and fixed an issue where trash bins could be placed touching each other